Ehyaei/MPIThemes/README.md

 version from GitHub via the `devtools` or `remotes` packages.

-:stop_sign: :construction: Before installing the package, you should check that you have X11 and Univers font on your machine.
+:stop_sign: :construction: Before installing the package, you should check that you have X11 plotting device and Univers font on your machine.
 The font source can be found [here](https://github.com/Ehyaei/MPIThemes/tree/master/inst/rmarkdown/templates/latex_report/skeleton/src/fonts).
 For more details on package dependencies, see [Get Started](https://ehyaei.github.io/MPIThemes/articles/articles/MPIThemes.html).